waitinfuture/emapreduce/intl.en-US/User Guide/Clusters/Create a cluster.md

 To log on to the core node, perform the following steps:

-1. Switch to the Hadoop account on the Master node.
+1. Switch to the Hadoop account on the master node.

     ```
     su hadoop